 Most anything can be transformed with a can of paint and some step-by-step instructions.
 Here’s an easy, four-step tutorial on how to paint wood furniture:

 1. Sanding.
-The first order of business when updating wood furniture is sanding.
+The first order of business when painting wood furniture is sanding.
 Don’t be tempted to skip this step… proper sanding will ensure an even, smooth finish that is not prone to chipping.
 I use an orbital sander, but other small sanders would work just fine too.

 (I wouldn’t really recommend hand-sanding unless you are very strong and very patient.
 It takes a LOT of sanding to remove old paint and stain, and I would get very weary of sanding if I had to do it manually.
 I get tired of sanding even with the orbital sander!)